 National University of Ireland Maynooth’s TOEFL code is 8850

 The MA in Irish History offers students a chance to increase their knowledge of a range of periods in Irish history and develop critical research and writing skills at postgraduate level.
 Students will be offered a combination of compulsory modules and optional modules as part of their programme.
-This programme comprises two parts: taught modules and a minor research thesis (90 credits in total).

 This programme comprises two parts: taught modules in Year 1, and a minor research thesis in Year 2 (90 credits in total).